LNWR Jubilee Class: Service

 As with other Webb compounds, they were mechanically unreliable.
-As a result, George Whale rebuilt these as two cylinder simple locomotives of the Renown Class, starting with 1918 Renown in 1908.
+As a result, George Whale rebuilt these as two-cylinder simple locomotives of the Renown Class, starting with 1918 Renown in 1908.
 Rebuilt engines retained their numbers.
-Rebuilding continued so that at the grouping of 1923, only 9 Jubilees remained.
-These were 1903/4/8/11/12/15/23/27/29.
+Rebuilding continued so that at the grouping of 1923, only 9 Jubilees remained, being 1903/4/8/11/12/15/23/27/29.

 1908 Royal George was withdrawn in January 1923, but the remaining eight were allocated the LMS numbers 5110–5117, in sequence.
 Two, 1904 Rob Roy and 1923 Agamemnon were withdrawn 1923, without receiving new numbers.
-The LMS rebuilt the remaining six into Renowns in 1924, making the class extinct.
-(Their subsequent history is discussed at LNWR Renown Class).
+The LMS rebuilt the remaining six into Renowns in 1924, making the class extinct (Their subsequent history is discussed at LNWR Renown Class).